 The model including an interaction between daily human activity and diel period was the best fit model.
 Daily human activity had a strong, positive effect on movement rates, and deer movement rate was smaller at night compared to crepuscular times of day, while daytime movement did not differ significantly from crepuscular time periods (Figure 6).
 Male deer had higher movement rates and the effect of human activity interacting with time of day was significantly negative for both day and night in comparison to crepuscular times of day (Figure 6).
 Figure 7 shows the effect of this interaction, with deer increasing their movement rate most during crepuscular periods of the day in response to human activity and also showing increases in movement rate during the night in response to human activity.
 Meanwhile we see a decrease in deer movement in response to human activity during the day (Figure 7).

-TTE modeling

-Overall deer density estimates on the study area dependent on camera viewshed estimates were 4.21 deer/km² for a viewshed area of 45m², 3.42 deer/km² for a viewshed area of 65m² and 2.87 deer/km² for a viewshed area of 80m² (Figure 8).
-As parameters estimates for camera viewshed area increased, density estimates for mule deer decreased.

-Overall deer density estimates dependent on movement rate estimates for mule deer were 13.91 deer/km² at a movement rate of 41 meters/hr, 4.61 deer/km² at a movement rate of 106 meters/hr and 1.80 deer/km² at a movement rate of 208 meters/hr (Figure 9).
-The movement rate of 208 meters/hr was estimated from an average movement rate of continuous time movement models fit to the movement data of 9 deer.
-As deer movement rate increased, estimates of deer density decreased.

-Data was sufficient to estimate densities at 21 individual cameras.
-Four models had a ΔAICc < 2 (Table 4) and were model averaged to get final parameter estimates.
-All four models contained either trail density at a grid cell scale, or relative human activity.
-The full model average resulted in no strong effect of any of the covariates and camera-level density (Figure 10).
-The intercept, or average density at cameras, was 0.613 deer/km², trail density at the camera grid level had a non-significant, negative effect; relative human activity had a non-significant, negative effect and slope had a weak, non-significant, negative effect.

 DISCUSSION